slaterp/my-data-project/README.md

 ## 4. Discussion
 ### 4.1 Pandas vs Other Data Processing Options
+- Dataframes are very functional
+- Very effective for low volume data such as this project
+- Pandas easy to pick up for anyone with Python experience

+- Pandas probably not scalable (explain why)
+- Talk abt other options (eg Spark - distributed processing)

 ### 4.2 PostgreSQL vs Other Storage Options
+- Why is Postgres good?
+Why did I pick it?
+- What other options are there?
+Snowflake?
+MySQL?
+Cloud?
+-
 ## 5. Conclusion